goravel/docs/the-basics/validation.md

 facades.Route().Post("/post", postController.Store)
 ```

-The `GET` route will display a form for the user to create a new blog post, while the `POST` route will store the new blog post in the database.
+The `GET` route displays a form for creating a new blog post.
+The `POST` route stores the new post in the database.

 ### Creating The Controller